Office Safety and Training

 - These are Learning Management System (LMS) classes accessed at lms.ucdavis.edu.
 Employees need to have a Kerberos and passphrase to access classes.
 Office personnel are also required to wear the Personal Protective Equipment (PPE) identified by hazard assessment when working in the lab.

 - Anyone handling chemicals (including delivery) must also take the LMS Hazard Communication course (lms.ucdavis.edu), course # DACS-UCLOL0012-SAFSVC.
-Office safety training is a requirement per your departmental Cal/OSHA (regulation 8 CCR 3203) Injury & Illness Prevention Plan (IIPP) which requires:
+Office safety training is a requirement per your departmental Cal/OSHA (regulation 8 CCR 3203) Injury & Illness Prevention Program (IIPP) which requires:

 - Office employees and supervisors/PI/DSC to identify hazards in the workplace, document and implement hazard controls.
 One way is to have employees conduct office safety inspections at least annually.
 The Safety Inspection Form can be used to assign and schedule inspections to designated employees using a calendaring feature like MS Outlook calendar to systematically perform inspections.